How to Find the Best Gut Healthy Protein Powder

 Before we can talk about gut health, it is important that you understand what the gut is.

-The gut, to put it simply, is a pathway through your body that allows you to break down food and absorb nutrients.
+The gut is a pathway through your body that allows you to break down food and absorb nutrients.

 It starts in your mouth and ends in your colon.